-Lutein is such a potent anti-inflammatory that some researchers think it should be considered as a potential part of the treatment for cardiovascular disease[*].
+Lutein is a potent anti-inflammatory compound that some researchers think should be considered as an inherent part of treating cardiovascular disease[*].

 Monk fruit is a natural sweetener often used in sugar-free recipes and low-carb products.
-A compound in monk fruit, mogroside, has been studied for its myriad of health benefits, including as an anti-diabetic and anti-cancer.
+A compound in monk fruit, mogroside, has been studied for its myriad health benefits.
+This includes anti-diabetic and anti-cancer properties[*][*].

 One mice model found that mogroside was able to decrease inflammation in mice with ear edema (swelling).
 The researchers suggest that mogroside’s beneficial effect on cancer and diabetes may come from its anti-inflammatory properties[*].